tomprogramuje/tomprogramuje/README.md

 My current focus is on continuously expanding my knowledge of Python and Go to secure my first gig in software development.

+I write FastAPI course for ITNetwork.
+You can check it out here https://www.itnetwork.cz/python/fastapi.

 <!--
 **tomprogramuje/tomprogramuje** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.